 The pneumococcal conjugate vaccine (PCV13) protects against 13 kinds of bacteria that cause serious infections in children and adults.

 PCV13 is part of the standard vaccination protocol for babies and is administered by a pediatrician.
 In babies, it’s given as a three- or four-dose series, beginning when they’re 2 months old.
 The final dose is given to babies by 15 months.

 In adults aged 65 and older, PCV13 is given as a one-time injection.
 Your doctor may recommend revaccination in 5 to 10 years.
 People of any age who have risk factors, such as a weakened immune system, should also get this vaccine.

 It’s not recommended for children.
-PPSV23 is recommended for adults over age 65 who’ve already received the PCV13 vaccine.
-This typically occurs around one year later.
+PPSV23 is administered to adults over age 65 who’ve already received the PCV13 vaccine.
+It’s usually given about 1 year later.

-People aged 19 to 64 who smoke or have conditions that increase their risk for pneumonia should also get this vaccine.
+People ages 19 to 64 who smoke or have conditions that increase their risk for pneumonia should also get this vaccine.
 People who receive PPSV23 at age 65 generally don’t require revaccination at a later date.